PoloMag/paper-magnetic-profiles/README.md

 The figures for the paper are generated via Python scripts.
 To reproduce them, it is recommended that you create a conda environment with the specified conda file:

     conda env create -f environment.yml

+The environment file specifies the versions of the softwares used to create the plots.

 The scripts are purposed as follows: